koleys/DynamicBackground/README.md

 ## Support
 For issues or feature requests, please contact the project maintainer or submit an issue on the project repository.

+## Testing & Code Coverage

+### Running Tests
+- The project uses MSTest for unit testing.
+To run all tests:dotnet test- Tests cover all major code paths, including error handling and file operations.

+### Code Coverage
+- The test suite is designed for 100% code coverage of all public and critical private logic.
+- To check code coverage, use a tool like [coverlet](https://github.com/coverlet-coverage/coverlet):dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=lcov- Review the generated coverage report to verify all code paths are tested.